Biomass boilers: an introduction

 Biomass boilers can replace oil or gas boilers to heat hot water and radiators (or under floor heating).
 They burn logs, wood chips, wood pellets or other forms of biomass.
 The most advanced boilers are fully automatic.
 They control the amount of fuel and air supplied to the combustion chamber.
 As a result they are highly efficient and emissions are low.

 They are fed with wood chips or pellets from a large hopper sited nearby.
 If youâ€™ve got space, manufacturers recommend a hopper thatâ€™s big enough to hold a yearâ€™s supply of fuel.
 This minimises transport and delivery costs for fuel, as well as work for the owner.
 Maintenance is minimal â€“ although you will need to clean it and remove the ash about once a month.
+If that isn't possible due to space or budget, you can get wood pellet delivered on pallets of 10kg bags, from which you manually fill a smaller hopper.

 At the other end of the scale, log-fed boilers are more suitable for people with ready access to a supply of wood, and time to cut it to the right size.
 These will need more time spent on feeding them with fuel and cleaning out the ash.